alokpriyadarshii/MicroserviceX/README.md

 ## Database

-By default, Animal Clinic uses an in-memory HSQLDB database populated at startup.
+By default, Animal Clinic uses an in memory HSQLDB database populated at startup.

 To run with MySQL, start a database: